John’s Pass Village: Inside Look at This St. Pete Attraction

 Once settled, head to the village and boardwalk for a day of fun.
 Start with a boating excursion with Dolphin Quest or Hubbard’s Marina.
 Dolphin Quest takes groups out on a 40-foot catamaran where they watch dolphins swim, jump and play.

-For a themed adventure, try to The Pirate Ship.
-This cruise provides two hours of pirate fun for the family with songs, kids’ activities, water gun battles, treasure hunts and storytelling.
+For a themed adventure, try The Pirate Ship.
+This cruise provides two hours of pirate fun with songs, kids activities, water gun battles, treasure hunts and storytelling.

 In addition to water fun, get up-close with gators and turtles at Alligator Attraction.
-To escape the heat, head into Beach Fun and Games, a local arcade.
+To escape the heat, head into Beach Fun and Games, a local arcade in John’s Pass Village.

 Where to Eat

 After lunch or dinner, satisfy that sweet tooth at an area ice cream or candy shop.
-Kilwin’s offers rich fudge, Meyer’s has ice cream, and try taffy at Zeno’s.
+Kilwin’s offers rich fudge, Meyer’s has ice cream, or try taffy at Zeno’s.

 Shopping for Goodies